geoserver/geoserver/doc/en/user/source/geowebcache/rest/layers.rst

 Managing Layers
 ===============

-The GeoWebCache REST API provides a RESTful interface through which clients can add, modify, or remove cached layers.
+The GeoWebCache REST API provides a RESTful interface through which users can add, modify, or remove cached layers.

-.. note:: JSON representation is not recommended as the library used for JSON has issues with multi-valued properties such as "parameterFilters".
+.. note:: JSON is not recommended for managing layers as the JSON library has a number of issues with multi-valued properties such as "parameterFilters".

 Layer list
 ----------